RinoReyns/CrossPlatformVstHost/README.md

       - [x] Unit Test for library and offline tool in C++
       - [x] CI for each configuration
       - [x] VST Host Library with C api that allows to use it in e.g. Python
-      - [x] Basic python unit test for c api
+      - [x] Basic python and android unit test for c api
       - [x] Allow to use multiple plugins and configs for them
       - [x] Generate Documentation
     - TODO:
       - [ ] Add more advanced python-based Vst Host Lib utilization
-      - [ ] Clean up UT for python
       - [ ] Add more UT for python and Android
       - [ ] Integrate better wave reader
       - [ ] Clean up code in vst host lib